wcjohnson/lightscript-minimal-node/README.md

 We also include some default workplace settings that will live-lint your code as you type in VSCode.

+## Debugging

+The VSCode debugger can be used to debug LightScript with source mapping support.
+We have included a runtime configuration to demonstrate this option.
+Use `npm run test:debug` from the CLI, then launch the VS Code debugger and attach it to the process.

 # Commands

 ## Building